 Check out our full review on Twin Carriers.

 Baby holding devices: double down on these, but only open one to make sure the babies like them.

 We had two swings, but used them mainly as baby holders or for distraction purposes while we prepped bottles.

 Note that two baby swings will take up an awful lot of floor space, so it may be better to get one and then mix and match with another of the aforementioned items.

-Bouncers are also useful “containers” — you can feed them in these, set one in while you bathe the other, etc. We loved the Fisher-Price, Geo Meadow; it had a nice design, was portable, and inexpensive (since we needed two and all).
-It has an activity bar that is easy to move on and off, plus it’s lightweight and easy to move from room to room (although I definitely recommend getting one baby “holder” per floor.)
+Bouncers are also useful “containers” — you can feed them in these, set one in while you bathe the other, etc. It’s important to get something lightweight and easy to move from room to room (although I definitely recommend getting one baby “holder” per floor.)

 The bouncers mentioned above are all in the economy category.
 If you’re looking for something more modern and sleek, check out our “Favorite Fancy Bouncers.”
 Mind you, they are all more expensive.